NoelDeMartin/cypress-laravel/README.md

 # Cypress Laravel

-This Cypress plugin exposes commands to test Laravel applications.
+This Cypress plugin exposes commands and functions to test Laravel applications.
 In order to use it, the Laravel app must have the [laravel-cypress](https://github.com/NoelDeMartin/laravel-cypress) package installed.

 You can read the following article to learn how this works: [Testing Laravel Applications Using Cypress](https://noeldemartin.com/blog/testing-laravel-applications-using-cypress).